OpenTermsArchive/docs/content/create-new-collection.en.md

 These settings aim at minimising the otherwise overwhelming amount of information and click targets.

 - Features: uncheck “Wikis”, “Issues”, “Discussions” and “Projects”.
-- In the `Actions` section, in the `General` submenu: select "Disable actions".
+- In the `Actions` section, in the `General` submenu: select “Disable actions”.

 ### Versions

 Create the versions repository by using the [`demo-versions` repository](https://github.com/OpenTermsArchive/demo-versions) as template:
 - Go to the [`demo-versions` repository](https://github.com/OpenTermsArchive/demo-versions)
-- Click on the "Use this template" dropdown
+- Click on the “Use this template” dropdown and select “Create a new repository”
-- Select "Create a new repository"
 - Set the repository name to `<collection_id>-versions`.
 - When redirected to the newly generated repository, wait a minute or two for the automatic setup to run.
 You can check the status of the `first-time-setup` GitHub action to make sure that everything ran fine.
 - Give write rights on the repo to the maintenance team.